idun-project/idun-vice/README.md

 ### Installation

 To use the emulator on the Raspberry Pi connected with your idun cart, install the latest release of Vice from this GitHub page onto your cartridge.
+If you are new to `pacman`, consider perusing the Arch Linux [pacman primer](https://wiki.archlinux.org/title/Pacman).
+You may need to sync with the remote repository using `pacman -Sy` before continuing.

 ```
 sudo pacman -U idun-vice-3.6-1-armv7h.pkg.tar.zst